-Holding false beliefs concerning the nature of reality creates bias in the mind against 'common sense' - that collective understanding of the nature of reality that can be demonstrated to be true.
+Holding false beliefs concerning the nature of reality creates bias in the mind against 'common sense', which is that collective understanding of the nature of reality that can be demonstrated to be true.
 This has always been a primary flaw of institutional religion.
 Once the world is demonstrated to be something other than the dogma seen in scripture, those who continue to believe scripture become at odds with reality, to the detriment of themselves and society.

 Evangelical Christianity and fundamentalist sects of Islam teach their followers that in order to understand the nature of reality - and therefore one's own spiritual experiences - one must first understand the Bible or Quran as "God's Words".
 Fundamentalist Christians and Muslims both believe the Bible and Quran are literally books authored by God - wholly inspired texts that contain no error or falsehood.